ulkeba/aks-baseline/11-validation.md

 ### Steps

-1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0008`).
+1. In the Azure Portal, navigate to your AKS cluster resource group (`[your prefix]-rg-bu0001a0008`).
 1. Select your Log Analytic Workspace resource.
 1. Click _Saved Searches_.